mnokka/Dockerserver/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Flask server, using application server uwsgi
+* Running Flask server +  using application server uwsgi inside docker image
 * Tested Virtual box + Ubuntu 16.4 LTS (Host Windows10)